TheBozzz34/encrypted-fsk/README.md

 - 📡 **FSK Modulation/Demodulation**
 - 🖥️ Selectable audio input/output devices

-It was written with the intent of sending secure, encrypted messaged over a radio transmitter plugged into a computer.
+It was written with the intent of sending secure, encrypted messages over a radio transceiver plugged into a computer.

 ---